Seahawks training camp Day 6: Ethan Pocic and Jarran Reed fight as tempers heat up

 Injury report

-As noted above, Lockett hit the ground hard and was down for a miute or so early in practice.
+As noted above, Lockett hit the ground hard and was down for a minute or so early in practice.

 Undrafted rookie free agent tight end Justin Johnson suffered a legitimately unfortunate injury that may be serious.
 Carroll said it appeared to be an Achilles injury late in practice.